Victor-Sava/LuminaPay/README.md

 - ❎ Supports dynamic addition of supported tokens/contracts/chains
 - ❎ Data analysis and management with detailed financial report statistics
 - ❎ Wallet blacklist management
+- ❎ Use the latest version of nextjs
+- ❎ Support multiple languages

 ## 演示 🌟